dougbtv/dougbtv.github.io/_posts/2017-03-16-ansible-container.markdown

 ansible-container run --detached --production
 ```

-You can run without --production and it will just run `/bin/false` in the container, which may be confusion, but, it's basically a no-operation and you could use it to inspect the containers in development if you wanted.
+You can run without --production and it will just run `/bin/false` in the container, which may be confusing, but, it's basically a no-operation and you could use it to inspect the containers in development if you wanted.

 When that completes, you should see two containers running.